Some of these cookies are essential, while others help us to improve your experience by providing insights into how the site is being used.

 10.2 However, this cancellation right does not apply in the case of any made-to-measure or custom-made products.

 10.3 Your legal right to cancel a Contract starts from the date of the Order Confirmation, which is when the Contract between us is formed.
-If the Products have already been delivered to you, you have a period of 14 (fourteen) working days in which you may cancel, starting from the day after the day you receive the Products.
+Bespoke or custom made products are exempt from refunds if the product has already been processed (which is usually within 1 working days of us receiving your order).
+Standard Products and Accessories can be returned, if the Standard Product has already been delivered to you, you have a period of 14 (fourteen) working days in which you may cancel, starting from the day after the day you receive the Products.
 Working days means that Saturdays, Sundays or public holidays are not included in this period.

 10.5 .You will receive a full refund of the price you paid for the Products and any applicable delivery charges you paid for.
 We will process the refund due to you as soon as possible and, in any case, within 30 calendar days of the day on which you gave us notice of cancellation as described in clause 10.5.
 If you returned the Products to us because they were faulty or mis- described, please see clause 10.6.